lishuren/DietPi-NanoPi/README.md

 Flash to TF card using Etcher (Windows/macOS/Linux) or Win32DiskImager (Windows).

-### 2. Copy dietpi.txt to Boot Partition
+### 2. Copy dietpi.txt (and Optional Pre-Script) to Boot Partition
 After flashing, copy `dietpi.txt` from the project root to the boot partition of the SD card.

+**If you are in China or need to bypass GitHub blocks, also copy `Automation_Custom_PreScript.sh` to the boot partition.**

 (Use PowerShell, Finder, or your file manager.)

 ### 3. Boot the Pi
 - Insert TF card into NanoPi